 A fleet of harbour tugs operated by Sullom Voe Harbour Authority provide the towage service for vessels at the Port of Sullom Voe.
-At this time we have 4 tugs: Tystie, Dunter, Shalder and Multratug 29.
-These are named after local seabirds found in Shetland except for the Multratug 29 which is new to the fleet.
+At this time we have 4 tugs: Tystie, Dunter (Voith) and Tirrick and Shalder (ASD).
+These are named after local seabirds found in Shetland.

 The use of tugs and their numbers will be as directed by the Harbour Master.

 Prior to arrival, vessels should ensure that heaving lines of adequate length and breaking strain are readily available to assist in securing tugs.

 Tugs will normally meet incoming vessels at a position close south of Outer Skerry for the North Entrance and close south of Samphrey for the SE Entrance.
 Officers and crew should be standing by to receive lines, and all necessary tugs must be secured before the vessel’s ability to manoeuvre becomes restricted.